Dimev/shadertoy-to-unreal-engine/README.md

 We'll be using [this atmosphere shader](https://www.shadertoy.com/view/wlBXWK) as an example to port (It's my own atmosphere shader)
 It's also available [here, as a SHADERed project](https://github.com/Dimev/atmosphere-shader) (SHADERed is similar to shadertoy, but needs to be installed to work)

+For ease of use, I've put the version we'll use here in a file

 # Maximum depth
 In ue4, use this bit of code to get the correct distance from a pixel to the camera inside a translucent material
 ```hlsl